Updated August 1, 2024

 3. Upsell

-Great salespeople always try to increase the sales amount.
-This isn’t anything for a salesperson to feel guilty about.
+Great salespeople always try to increase sales.
+This isn’t something a salesperson should feel guilty about.
 As a salesperson, that’s your job—as long as you’re honest.

 For example, "Have you ever gotten home, ready to paint, and discovered you were out of masking tape?
 We have several types right here."